lhdjung/roundwork/README.md

 The goal of roundwork is to enable flexible rounding beyond `base::round()`.
-Its main API is `reround()`, from which all implemented rounding procedures can be used.
+Its main API is `reround()`, from which all implemented rounding procedures can be accessed.
 This is useful to reconstruct how others may have rounded their data.

 Given a rounded number, call `unround()` to get the lower and upper